kubeshop/kusk-gateway/docs/customresources/staticroute.md

 ```

-*route*.**upstream** is a required field that defines the upstream host parameters.
+*route*.**upstream** - A required field that defines the upstream host parameters.
 We proxy using DNS hostname or local cluster K8s service parameters, which are further resolved to DNS hostname.
 Either *upstream*.**host** or *upstream*.**service** must be specified inside.

-*route*.**upstream**.**rewrite** is an optional field that specifies what to do with the URL path when proxying to the upstream - possible values right now is to rewrite it.
+*route*.**upstream**.**rewrite** - An optional field that specifies what to do with the URL path when proxying to the upstream.
+The only value currently is **rewrite**.
 See the rewrite_regex section in redirect action above for the explanation.

-*route*.**qos** optional field is the container for request Quality of Service parameters, i.e. timeouts, failure retry policy.
+*route*.**qos** - An optional field that is the container for request Quality of Service parameters, i.e. timeouts, failure retry policy.

-*route*.**cors** optional field is the container for [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers parameters.
-If this field is specified, route will be augmented with CORS preflight OPTIONS HTTP method matching.
-This will allow Envoy to return the response to OPTIONS request with the specified here CORS headers to the user without proxying to upstream.
+*route*.**cors** - An optional field that is the container for [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers parameters.
+If this field is specified, the route will be augmented with CORS preflight OPTIONS HTTP method matching.
+This will allow Envoy to return the response to the OPTIONS request with the specified CORS headers to the user without proxying to upstream.
 It is advised to read [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) before trying to configure this.

-Note: the structure for CORS specified above is an example, i.e. one should write its own set of methods and headers.
+Note: The structure for CORS specified above is an example; users should write their own set of methods and headers.

-*route*.**websocket** optional boolean field defines whether to enable handling of "Upgrade: websocket" and related Websocket HTTP headers in the request to create a Websocket tunnel to the backend.
-By default false, don't handle Websockets.
+*route*.**websocket** - An optional boolean field that defines whether to enable handling of "Upgrade: websocket" and related Websocket HTTP headers in the request to create a Websocket tunnel to the backend.
+The default is false - don't handle Websockets.

-## Example
+## **Example**

 ```yaml
 apiVersion: gateway.kusk.io/v1alpha1